ashkanhasani/django-hierarchical-address/README.md

 - **Extend models:** You can subclass or swap out any model for your own needs.
 - **Override serializers or viewsets:** For custom API behavior, override the provided serializers or viewsets in your project.
 - **Admin customization:** The admin form uses custom JavaScript for chained selects.
 You can further customize this by editing `django_places/static/django_places/address_chained.js`.
+- **Use as fields or embedded models:** You can use the address models as fields in your own models, or as abstract base classes.

 ---